namansha20/Naman-Portfolio/README.md

+# Firebase Studio

+This is a NextJS starter in Firebase Studio.

+To get started, take a look at src/app/page.tsx.
 # Naman-Portfolio
-This is a NextJS starter.

-To get started, take a look at src/app/page.tsx.